Jo Wilson (presenter)

-Jo Wilson is a Scottish television presenter who currently works for Sky Sports News.
+Jo Wilson (born 1984) is a Scottish television presenter who currently works for Sky Sports News.

 Career

 Wilson started as a Graduate Trainee at Sky Sports News in 2011, before becoming a sub editor then getting promoted to co-producer.
 This led her to making her screen debut as a presenter on Sky Sports News in 2015.

 Education

 Wilson graduated from Glasgow Caledonian University with a Masters in journalism in 2011.
 During her studies Wilson worked at Pizza Hut in Stirling.

 Personal life

 As a sprinter and a jumper, Wilson represented Perth and her county.
-Receiving an athletics scholarship when she was 17, she spent a year at a Stony Brook High School in New York doing athletics and basketball.
-She supports St Johnstone F.C.
-Wilson saw her first match at McDiamid Park aged 7 in November 1992 against Motherwell, the game was abandoned at half time because of snow.
+Receiving an athletics scholarship when she was 17, she spent a year at The Stony Brook School in New York doing athletics and basketball.
+She supports St Johnstone and saw her first match at McDiarmid Park aged 7 in November 1992 against Motherwell; the game was abandoned at half-time due to snow.

 On 23 September 2020, Wilson gave birth to a daughter.
-Wilson returned to Sky Sports News on 20 April 2021, after being on maternity leave for 13 months due to COVID-19 restrictions.
+She returned to Sky Sports News on 20 April 2021, after being on maternity leave for 13 months due to COVID-19 restrictions.

 On 5 September 2022, Wilson announced that she had been diagnosed with stage III cervical cancer following a recent smear test.
+A month later, she married her partner Dan McGrath, with whom she had a daughter.

 She returned to Sky Sports News on 30 November 2022, co-hosting on the 7pm timeslot.
+In April 2023, it was reported that she had fully recovered.